There are Vegan Restaurants. There will be Teetotal Bars10th September 2018

 I mean, you’re not still hanging out with all the people you hugged after Dele scored against Sweden now, are you.
 But the fact that you had a common ‘enemy’ ensured that your differences were more potent and unifying than your parallels.

-If you don’t eat meat, fish and dairy – and enjoy eating out – you probably spend far more time than you’d like trying to find restaurants that offers a wide, dynamic series of dishes that don’t contain meat, fish and dairy.
+If you don’t eat meat, fish and dairy – and enjoy eating out – you probably spend far more time than you’d like trying to find restaurants that offer a wide, dynamic series of dishes that don’t contain meat, fish and dairy.
 So, when you are introduced to another vegan (because friends love setting up dietary-requirement playdates), chances are you might slip into a quick convo about where to eat.

 This struggle connects vegans with other vegans.
 For years, restaurants popped a £13 mushroom risotto on the mains and a £4 plate of mixed veg on the sides and were done with it, ignoring that the vegetarian or vegan diner was far more likely to determine where everyone else ate than any other member of the group.